 The day concluded with a black-tie dinner at Christian VIII’s Palace, Amalienborg, hosted by Queen Margrethe II.
 The dinner was also attended by Prince Joachim, Princess Marie and Princess Benedikte.
 A dramatic entrance was made by Danish actress Sofie Gråbøl, a star of the television series The Killing, who gave elaborate curtseys to the royal party.

 Each of the senior royal women repeated their evening gowns – the Duchess of Cornwall choose a cornflower blue gown worn previously on many occassions, Queen Margrethe wore a black and brown lace number (and the dreaded Golden Poppies), and Crown Princess Mary a strapless brown chiffon gown.

 In what can only be seen as a coincidence, the fire brigade was called to Amalienborg during the dinner, as a service lift in the basement overheated and caught on fire.
 The official party was undisturbed and the fire was quickly extinguished.
-A similar incident occured the last time a member of the British Royal Family was dining at Amalienborg – the Duke and Duchess of Cambridge were at a private lunch with the Crown Prince Couple in November last year when a fire alarm went off.Filed under British Royals, Danish Royals
+A similar incident occured the last time a member of the British Royal Family was dining at Amalienborg – the Duke and Duchess of Cambridge were at a private lunch with the Crown Prince Couple in November last year when a fire alarm went off.Filed under Denmark, The United Kingdom

-Tagged Crown Prince Frederik, Crown Princess Mary, Elizabeth II's Diamond Jubilee, Fashion, Margrethe II, Military, Official Visit, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie of Denmark, The Duchess of Cornwall, The Prince of Wales.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Elizabeth II's Diamond Jubilee, Fashion, Margrethe II of Denmark, Military, Official Visit, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte of Denmark, Princess Marie of Denmark, The Duchess of Cornwall, The Prince of Wales.